Prompt for Extraction? PAIE: Prompting Argument Interaction for Event Argument Extraction: Experiments

 \subsection{Ablation Study}

 In this section, we investigate the effectiveness of our main components by removing each module in turn.
 (1) \textbf{bipartite matching}.
-We drop out the bipartite matching loss and ignore the global optimal span assignment.
+We drop out of the bipartite matching loss and ignore the global optimal span assignment.
 (2) \textbf{multi-arg prompt}.
 We additionally replace the prompt containing multiple roles with several single templates in which include only one role.
 (3) \textbf{role-specific selector}.
 The selector is not role-specific anymore but is shared among all roles.
 This variant degrades to EEQA-BART.

 We summarize the results of ablation studies in Table~\ref{Ablation study}. \textbf{(1)} EEQA-BART outperforms EEQA significantly, which demonstrates that even conventional QA-based methods have substantial space for improvement with a better PLM and span selection strategy. \textbf{(2)} The role-specific selector further improves Arg-C scores in RAMS and WIKIEVENTS, while taking a slightly negative effect on ACE05.
-Since the former two datasets are document-level and have more role types (65 in RAMS, 59 in WIKIEVENTS, and 36 in ACE05), we speculate that role-specific selector plays a critical role when identifying and disambiguating roles with complicated ontology structures in long documents. \textbf{(3)} Joint multi-argument prompt achieves consistent improvement on all three datasets, especially on ACE05 and RAMS.
-It indicates that the joint prompt has the potential to capture implicit interaction among arguments. \textbf{(4)} Bipartite matching loss has an average improvement of 0.4\%, and shows a stable optimizing ability due to its permutation-invariance property, which is further discussed in Appendix~\ref{sec: bipartite discuss}.
+Since the former two datasets are document-level and have more role types (65 in RAMS, 59 in WIKIEVENTS, and 36 in ACE05), we speculate that role-specific selector plays a critical role when identifying and disambiguating roles with complicated ontology structures in long documents. \textbf{(3)} Joint multi-argument prompt achieves consistent improvement on all three datasets.
+It indicates that the joint prompt has the potential to capture implicit interaction among arguments. \textbf{(4)} Bipartite matching loss has an average improvement of $0.7\%$ on three benchmarks.
+We conjectured it is due to the permutation-invariance property of bipartite matching and discuss further in Appendix \ref{sec: bipartite discuss}.